 - GDPR Compliance & DPA (Data Processing Agreement) – For EU based companies it is important to notice the GDPR Compliance.
 This is usually described in a specific page dedicated to the GDPR and the Data Processing Agreement (DPA), which is a document that list specifically how your data is being processed.

 A major pivot point in data security handling between Europe and the Unites States were the Schrems I and II rulings.
-In particular, the Schrems II ruling, when the Standard Contractual Clauses (SCC) for personal data transfers to the US were argued to be insufficiently protecting personal data from countries outside the US, against FISA 702 (A law allowing the US government to request data from private companies) - at the expense of GDPR principles.
-Consequently, the EU-US Privacy Shield – the data protection agreement in force at the time - was deemed invalid.
+In particular, the Schrems II ruling, when the Standard Contractual Clauses (SCC) for personal data transfers to the US were argued to be insufficiently protecting personal data from countries outside the US, against FISA 702 - at the expense of GDPR principles.
+Consequently, the EU-US Privacy Shield was deemed invalid.
 Following the Schrems II ruling, to ensure compliance, European companies are required to conduct individual assessment of data transferring.
 To do so, businesses should adopt and prioritize various practices to protect all digital information.

 Data security in the digital era is a topic of continuous importance.
 Just like trust and partnership, it is a two-way street.
 Given the current circumstances after the Schrems II ruling, each European company must take extra steps to ensure their data is safe.
 Here are some advice and examples to follow, when establishing your data security procedures for your business and partnerships.